Bringing Down the House (film): Soundtrack

+Release

+Home media

+Bringing Down the House was released on DVD and VHS on August 5, 2003 by Buena Vista.

 Reception

 Critical response

 Bringing Down the House received mixed reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 34% based on 151 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film has an approval rating of 33% based on 151 reviews, with an average rating of 4.8/10.
 The site's consensus reads, "Though the cast shines, they can't save this comedy, which is overly contrived and filled with outdated and offensive racial jokes."
-On Metacritic, the film has a score of 39 out of 100 based on reviews from 31 critics, indicating "generally negative reviews."
+On Metacritic, the film has a score of 39 out of 100 based on reviews from 31 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

-Todd McCarthy of Variety magazine wrote: "There are certainly good laughs to be had.
+Todd McCarthy of Variety wrote, "There are certainly good laughs to be had.
 But the contrived script and bland direction prevent the film from ever developing a comic life of its own, leaving what fun there is seeming like the foundation to a rumpus room that's never finished."

 Box office

 Earning $31.7 million during its opening weekend, Bringing Down the House had the third-highest March opening weekend, behind Ice Age and Blade II.
 On a budget of $35 million, the film became a surprise hit, spending three weeks at No. 1 in the United States.
 It earned $132.6 million in the United States and an international gross of $32 million, bringing its worldwide gross to $164.6 million.
-As of March 2009, it is ranked No. 231 of the All Time Top Grossing USA Motion Pictures.